OpenDevicePartnership/patina-mtrr/README.md

 # Introduction

-MTRR(Memory Type Range Registers) is described in 7.7 Vol 2 of AMD64
+MTRR(Memory Type Range Registers) Lib helps program MTRRs on x86_64 architecture.

-Architecture Programmer's Manual and 12.11 Vol 3A of Intel Software Developers Manual
+MTRR is a set of processor MSRs that store memory type information used to control memory caching policies.
+MTRRs are used to specify the memory type for a range of physical memory addresses.
+The memory type determines whether the processor caches reads and writes to that range of memory and whether the memory is write-back or write-through etc. MTRRs are described in 7.7 Vol 2 of AMD64 Architecture Programmer's Manual and 12.11 Vol 3A of Intel Software Developers Manual

 # Getting Started